• Skip to main content

 Apple Pie Filling

 • Peel, core and chop the apples into small pieces.
-Melt the butter in a 10-12 inch fry pan.
+Melt the butter in a 10-12 inch skillet or Dutch oven.
 Cook the apples over medium heat for about 15-20 minutes or until soft.
 Sprinkle with brown sugar, sugar, and lemon juice while they cook.
-Stir with a wooden spoon occasionally, making sure they do not burn.

 • Dissolve the cornstarch in about ¼ cup of cold water.
 Stir to combine.

 • Pour in the cornstarch mixture once they are almost done and let cook to thicken the apples and juice.
+The pie filling will need to bubble up around the edges for the cornstarch to properly thicken.

 • Remove from the heat and add the cinnamon, nutmeg and stir to combine.
 Let the pie filling cool completely.